nodejs/node/doc/api.markdown

 * `'ascii'` - for 7 bit ASCII data only.
 This encoding method is very fast, and will strip the high bit if set.

-* `'binary'` - for 8 bit binary data such as images.

 * `'utf8'` - Unicode characters.
 Many web pages and other document formats use UTF-8.

+* `'binary'` - A legacy encoding.
+Used to store raw binary data in a string by only using the first 8 bits of every character.
+Don't use this.

 ### new Buffer(size)